psolimine/psolimine/content/wps/ocnm/index.md

   Accepted at *61st IEEE Conference on Decision and Control*
   <details>
     <summary><b>View abstract</b></summary>
     We study the optimal control of the mean and variance of the network state vector.
-We develop an algorithm that uses projected gradient descent to optimize the control input placement, subject to constraints on the state that must be achieved at a given time threshold; seeking an input placement that moves the moment at minimum cost.
+We develop an algorithm that uses projected gradient descent to optimize the control input placement, subject to constraints on the state that must be achieved at a given time threshold; seeking to design an input that moves the moment at minimum cost.
 First, we solve the state-selection problem for a number of variants of the first and second moment, and find solutions related to the eigenvalues of the systems' Gramian matrices.
-We then nest this state selection into projected gradient descent to design an optimal input augmentation.
+We then nest this state selection into projected gradient descent to design optimal inputs.
   </details>

 # Summary.
 An optional shortened abstract.